RadialDevGroup/ombudsman/ATTENDANCE.md

 Other specific requests:
-- If you have personal drama that you need to resolve, take time and resolve it, but ensure that it is resolved so that it will not present addditional interruption.
+- If you have personal drama that you need to resolve, take time and resolve it, but ensure that it is resolved so that it will not present additional interruption.

-- If working from home will not be productive or will adveresly affect your recovery, don't.
+- If working from home will not be productive or will adversely affect your recovery, don't.

 - Sick or personal time may be made up only if specifically required to meet